mz3r0/software-engineering/Programming paradigms & types of languages.md

 While I don't have my mind fully (or even partly) wrapped around type classes, this [StackExchange post](https://cs.stackexchange.com/questions/129161/how-do-type-classes-make-ad-hoc-polymorphism-less-ad-hoc) has a couple useful links that I haven't yet explored.

 > **TODO: Read on the above and expand this section**

+### Behavioral subtyping

+In object-oriented programming, **behavioral subtyping** is the principle that subclasses should satisfy the expectations of clients accessing subclass objects through references of superclass type, not just as regards syntactic safety (such as the absence of "method-not-found" errors) but also as regards _behavioral correctness_.

+Behavioral subtyping is undecidable in general.
+Subtype polymorphism as enforced by the type checker in OOP languages (with mutable objects) cannot guarantee behavioral subtyping in any context.
+Class or object hierarchies must be carefully designed, considering possible incorrect uses that cannot be detected syntactically.

+For example, both a Queue class and a Stack class have a put and a get method.
+A queue exhibits FIFO behavior, while a stack exhibits LIFO behavior.
+Clients accessing a Stack object through a reference of type Queue would expect FIFO behavior but observe LIFO behavior, invalidating these clients' correctness proofs and potentially leading to incorrect behavior of the program as a whole.
+In contrast, a program where both Stack and Queue are subclasses of a type Bag, whose specification for _get_ is merely that it removes _some_ element, does satisfy behavioral subtyping and allows clients to safely reason about correctness based on the presumed types of the objects they interact with.
+Indeed, any object that satisfies the Stack or Queue specification also satisfies the Bag specification.

+This intuition that objects of a subclass can _safely_ substitute objects from the parent class is unfortunately false in most OOP languages, in particular in all those that allow mutable objects.
+Mutability leads to the violation of the expected behavior (citation needed).
+In a language with immutable objects, behavioral subtyping could work more effectively, as the state of the objects cannot be changed, ensuring that the expected behavior of the supertype is maintained.

+The Liskov substitution principle, which is a fundamental concept in object-oriented programming, states that "if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program".
+However, when mutable objects are involved, this substitution may lead to unexpected behavior, violating the principle.

+> **TODO: Add a link here** when I finish the programming design patterns document

+A study presented a model-theoretic analysis of correct behavioral subtyping for first-order, deterministic, abstract data types with immutable objects, indicating that behavioral subtyping could be effectively characterized in the context of immutable object.
+[Link to study](https://dr.lib.iastate.edu/entities/publication/289b6e26-fde7-4906-a118-00acdaf6567b/full) This study was found using Perplexity AI.

+> **TODO: Read the study & expand this section.**